automateps/AutomatePS/Docs/Remove-AMAgentGroupMember.md

 # Remove-AMAgentGroupMember

 ## SYNOPSIS
-Removes agents from an AutoMate Enterprise agent group.
+Removes agents from an Automate agent group.

 ## SYNTAX